Oriana Fallaci: Controversies

 Fallaci received much public attention for her controversial writings and statements on Islam and European Muslims.
 She claimed that Muslims were colonizing Europe through immigration and high fertility rates, in line with the Eurabia concept.
+Fallaci received criticism as well as support in Italy, where her books have sold millions of copies.
+During the first year of its release her Inshallah book had 45 printings and sold 700,000 copies in Italy.
+The Force of Reason sold 800,000 copies in Italy.

-Fallaci received criticism as well as support in Italy, where her books have sold over one million copies.
 At the first European Social Forum, which was held in Florence in November 2002, Fallaci invited the people of Florence to cease commercial operations and stay home.
 Furthermore, she compared the ESF to the Nazi occupation of Florence.
 Protest organizers declared, "We have done it for Oriana, because she hasn't spoken in public for the last 12 years and hasn't been laughing in the last 50".

 In 2002, in Switzerland, the Islamic Center and the Somal Association of Geneva, SOS Racisme of Lausanne, along with a private citizen, sued Fallaci for the allegedly racist content of The Rage and the Pride.
 In November 2002, a Swiss judge issued an arrest warrant for violations of articles 261 and 261 bis of the Swiss criminal code and requested that the Italian government either prosecute or extradite her.
 Italian Minister of Justice Roberto Castelli rejected the request on the grounds that the Constitution of Italy protects freedom of speech.

 In May 2005, Adel Smith, president of the Union of Italian Muslims, launched a lawsuit against Fallaci charging that "some of the things she said in her book The Force of Reason are offensive to Islam".
 Smith's attorney cited 18 phrases, most notably a reference to Islam as "a pool that never purifies".
 Consequently, an Italian judge ordered Fallaci to stand trial in Bergamo on charges of "defaming Islam".
 The preliminary trial began on 12 June, and on 25 June, Judge Beatrice Siccardi decided that Fallaci should indeed stand trial beginning on 18 December.
 Fallaci accused the judge of having disregarded the fact that Smith had called for her murder and defamed Christianity.